jsherman212/xnuspy/README.md

 - `EINVAL` if:
   - The constant denoted by `arg1` does not represent anything in the cache.

-`errno` also depends on the return value of `copyout`.
+`errno` also depends on the return value of `copyout` and if applicable, the return value of the one-time initialization function.

 If this flavor returns an error, the pointer you passed for `arg2` was not initialized.

 # Debugging Panics
 When you write your replacement function, you are writing kernel code.
-You will panic if you cause any sort of memory corruption, dereference a bad pointer, etc. You need to make sure the functions you call/pointers you dereference from your replacement can be done safely in the context of your hooked function (do I need to take a lock before doing something with some object? should I really be calling `kprintf` inside of a `kalloc` hook?).
+You need to make sure the functions you call/pointers you dereference from your replacement can be done safely in the context of your hooked function (do I need to take a lock before doing something with some object? should I really be calling `kprintf` inside of a `kalloc` hook?).
 You cannot execute any user code that lives outside of your program's `__TEXT` segment from your replacement.
 Many macros that are safe for userspace are unsafe for your replacement.
 Macros like `PAGE_SIZE` actually evaluate to a stub when I compile with clang.
 If you do panic, it may not be a bug with xnuspy.
 Before opening an issue, please make sure that you still panic when you do nothing but call the original function and return its value (if needed).
 If you still panic, then it's most likely a bug with xnuspy.
 If you don't panic, then there's a bug in your replacement code.
-In this case, I recommend double checking your replacement code and throwing the binary inside your favorite disassembler to figure out how clang compiled it.
+In this case, I recommend double checking your replacement code and throwing the binary inside your favorite disassembler to figure out how it was compiled.

 # Important Information
 ### Hook Uninstallation